zachsanford/NewsScout/README.md

 <a name="usage"></a>
 ## :book: Usage

-Once the program is run, you can show the latest articles with the current program settings, or you can search through the headlines with a custom search.
+Once the program is running, you can show the latest articles with the current program settings, or you can search through the headlines with a custom search.

 ![Search](assets/NewsScout-Search.gif)